junxit/us-congress-bills-112/metadata.md

 - 2011-09-23 — Placed on the Union Calendar, Calendar No. 141.
 - 2011-09-23 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-217.
 - 2011-09-23 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-217.
+- 2011-10-24 — Considered under suspension of the rules. (consideration: CR H6994-6995)
+- 2011-10-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+461.
+- 2011-10-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-10-24 — Mr. Young (AK) moved to suspend the rules and pass the bill, as amended.
+- 2011-10-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6994)
+- 2011-10-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6994)